Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2018-01-28-quick-and-simple-web-app-on-heroku.md

 ## Pre-requisites

-1. [Heroku Account](https://id.heroku.com/login) (Free account is good enough for the purpose)
+1. [Heroku Account](https://id.heroku.com/login) (Free account is good enough for this purpose)
 2. [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)
 3. Python 2.7 or greater
 4. [Git CommandLine](https://desktop.github.com/) Desktop version has option to install commandline as well

 ## Create App in Heroku

 Step 1.
-Login to your Heroku account.
+Log in to your Heroku account.
 After successful login, you will see dashboard page.

 Step 2.
-Click on `New` and `Create New App` option
+Click on `New` ➝ `Create New App` option
 {% include figure image_path="assets/images/quick-and-simple-web-app-on-heroku/HerokuDashboard.jpg" alt="Heroku Dashboard" %}

 Step 3.
 Choose an app name for your app.
 You have to use this name to get SSL certificate.
 In my case, I am going to use `ry-dev`